PO Box 9021, Wilmington, DE 19809, USA

 What we've called the Winter Wren in North America, has been "the Wren", in the Old World, Troglodytes troglodytes.
 Now that bird is the Eurasian Wren.
 It is the only wren outside the New World.
 In the Americas, there are about 75 species of wrens.

-The Eurasian Wren, however, with a range in places as far flung as Iceland and Taiwan, has about 30 subspecies, and there may yet be more splits relating to it.
-Subspecies of the Eurasian Wren occur as far east in Siberia as the Kuril and Commander Islands, and the wren that is endemic to the Pribilof Islands in the Bering Sea, off Alaska, may also be one.
+The Eurasian Wren, however, has a range in places as far flung as Iceland, the Faroe Islands, Japan, and Taiwan It has about 30 subspecies, and there may yet be more splits relating to it.

-If you've seen or heard a whip-poor-will in the American Southwest, or in Mexico or Guatemala, you can now mark it down as the Mexican Whip-poor-will, Caprimulgus arizonae, distinct from the Eastern Whip-poor-will, Caprimulgus vociferus.
+If you've seen or heard a whip-poor-will in the American Southwest, or in Mexico or Guatemala, you can now mark it down as the Mexican Whip-poor-will, Caprimulgus arizonae, distinct from the Eastern Whip-poor-will, Caprimulgus vociferus, which breeds in eastern North America.

-Also notable in the 2010 AOU adjustments is that what we have called "tanagers" in North America, are no longer in the "tanager" family, Thraupidae.
-They were moved to the "cardinal" family, Cardinalidae.
+Also notable in the 2010 AOU adjustments, as noted above, is that what we have called "tanagers" in North America are no longer in the "tanager" family, Thraupidae They were moved to the "cardinal" family, Cardinalidae.

-In addition to the 4 species of "tanagers" normally residing (at least during part of the year) in North America, some others in the Piranga genus in Central & South America are also making the move.
+In addition to the 4 species of "tanagers" normally residing in North America, at least during part of the year, some others in the Piranga genus in Central & South America are also making the move.
 Their family ties notwithstanding, they are all still keeping "tanager" as their common names.

 The "real tanagers" are now inhabitants of just Central & South America, and some Caribbean islands.

-Before more about the story of tanagers becoming cardinals, the following here is from a narrative written earlier this year by Armas Hill, relating to the FONT May 2010 Japan Tour, and referring to yet more taxonomic changes.
-What is in burgundy print is from that narrative, and then, after that, more again relating to the AOU updates.
+The following is from a narrative written in 2010 by Armas Hill, relating to the FONT Japan Tour in May of that year, and referring to yet more taxonomic changes.
+What is in burgundy print is from that narrative, and then, after that, more again relating to the 2010 AOU updates.

 "Birds of East Asia", by Mark Brazil, some notable taxonomic "splits" of bird species include the following.
-A number of these are also reflected in the latest (51st) Supplement to the AOU (American Ornithologists Union) Checklist.
+A number of these are also reflected in the 51st Supplement to the AOU (American Ornithologists Union) Checklist.

 Eastern Spot-billed Duck, Anas zonorhyncha